Tara Teaspoon

 It only takes a moment to label my spices when I get them at the store.
 And since they last for months, it's a little chore that I rarely have to do.

 I use my spices ALL the time because they are accessible and I don't have to dig through a cupboard to get the one at the back.
-I encourage everyone to take a few minutes and organize your life.
+Go ahead and take a few minutes and organize your life.
 I mean spices!

 How to use spices in cooking: